 Rounding the corner, the one ADA site in this loop (#30) is on the left.

-Of course that site has easy access to the restroom/showers.
-This building has been renovated and is more visually pleasing than the older buildings in the other two loops.
+Of course that site has easy access to the restroom – showers.
+This building has been renovated and looks nicer than the older buildings in the other two loops.